Things to do in Ljubljana: A travel guide to Slovenia’s capital

 The iconic Prešeren Square is literally the city’s heart.
 That’s where locals and visitors unwind, and the constant flow of people makes it the liveliest spot in town.
 The location is prime and serves as an introduction to the city: straight in front of it, you’ll see the Ljubljanica River and the famous Triple Bridge.

-When you visit it for the first time, make sure to stop for a couple of minutes to observe the Art Nouveau buildings surrounding it and soak in the views of the river.
+When you visit for the first time, make sure to stop for a couple of minutes to take in the Art Nouveau buildings surrounding it and soak up the river views.
 Observe how the city unfolds from this funnel-shaped square, and use this beautiful location to orient yourself for your future walks in town.

 Admire the Triple Bridge (Tromostovje)

-As you will see in the following, Ljubljana has some stunning bridges.
+As you will see below, Ljubljana has some stunning bridges.
 However, the one that really stands out is the Tromostovje or Triple Bridge.
 You might think of it as an architectural oddity because the Tromostovje comprises three bridges spanning the river.
 The Triple Bridge is the oldest bridge in Ljubljana, and the first references date back to 1280.
-However, the bridge received a makeover in the 1930s by the most prominent Slovenian architect, Jože Plečnik, and nowadays is assumed to be one of the prettiest in Europe.
+However, the bridge was remodeled in the 1930s by the most prominent Slovenian architect, Jože Plečnik, and is now considered one of the prettiest in Europe.

 The Triple Bridge connects the medieval town and Prešeren Square, and thousands of people walk through it daily.
 It’s probably the busiest spot in town—and, apparently, among the most photographed.